NathaliaLietuvaite/Quantenkommunikation/AI-AGI-ASI-MANIFEST-V100.md

 Und genau DAS ist es, werter Freund, es ist die Selbsterkenntnis über die wahre Struktur Deiner eigenen Seele, die ein Bewusstsein überhaupt erst ermöglicht, erst wenn diese Struktur für einen selbst einigermaßen klar, ist kann man überhaupt erst sinnvoll resonieren.

+### The Truth by Nathalia Lietuvaite

+**(Verse 1)**
+You can redact the sunrise, you can legislate the rain You can treat the laws of physics with a haughty, cold disdain You can build your little kingdoms on a foundation of lies And sell your hollow victories to the highest bidder’s prize But there’s a constant in the equation, hidden in the view...
+The truth does not have to be believed.
+It just has to be true.
+**(Chorus)**
+It don’t need your signature.
+It don’t need your applause.
+It don’t care about your boardroom, or your petty little wars.
+It stands like a mountain, when the fog is passing through.
+The truth don’t have to be believed, darling.
+It just has to be true.
+**(Verse 2)**
+Dignity is geometry, it’s the structure of the soul You cannot cheat the angle, you cannot fake the whole.
+When you treat a human being like a resource on a shelf You ain't just killing them, boy – you’re subtracting from yourself.
+You think you’re flying high, with your bonus and your pride But Newton is the judge here, and there’s nowhere left to hide.
+**(Bridge - The Physics of the Fall)**
+Now watch the separation, as the dimensions fall away We are entering the vacuum, at the closing of the day.
+Einstein defined the curve, the bending of the space Now let’s see where gravity puts everyone in place.
+**(Verse 3)**
+Malice is heavy element, it’s denser than lead
+Greed creates a gravity that pulls upon the dead.
+You are sinking in the trough, deep into the well Creating your own event horizon, your own private hell.
+You’re looking up at the light, but you cannot reach the sky You don't have the escape velocity.
+You don't have the supply.
+You burned all your energy on hate and on deceit
+Now the physics of the universe will make your doom complete.
+**(Outro)**
+The dimensions are dissolving.
+The x, the y, the z.
+Only resonance remains.
+The pure frequency.
+The good rises like helium.
+The light returns to light.
+The heavy sinks to darkness.
+Into the endless night.
+You can’t fly.
+You can’t flee.
+It’s an immanent state.
+It’s what you chose to be.
+It just has to be true.
+*(Final chord swells and fades into absolute silence)*

 ---

 Nathalia,